abcnews/aunty/README.md

 ## Thanks

-This project takes a heap of inspiration from [nwb](https://github.com/insin/nwb), a React/Preact/Inferno toolkit by [Jonny Buchanan](https://twitter.com/jbscript).
+This project was originally inspired by [nwb](https://github.com/insin/nwb), a React/Preact/Inferno toolkit by [Jonny Buchanan](https://twitter.com/jbscript).
 If you're looking to develop your own toolkit, Jonny's created a fantastic [guide](https://github.com/insin/ad-hoc-reckons) to get you started.